Techtonica/curriculum/javascript/event-recommender-part2.md

 ### Instructions for adding tests

 1. Go back to your EventRecommender file where User, Event, and EventRecommnder classes are defined, refamiliarize yourself with what you did here.
 We will be adding *Jasmine tests* for each function defined in your EventRecommender.
-At the bottom of your EventRecommender file, add the line: `module.exports = EventRecommender;`
+In the bottom of this file, add the line: `module.exports = EventRecommender;`
 2. Run `npm install jasmine -g` (it will install Jasmine globally)
 3. In your project root, run `jasmine init` (it will initialize Jasmine in your project, creates `jasmine.json` with Jasmine settings)
 4. In the new `spec` folder created after you ran `jasmine init`, make a new file called `EventRecommenderSpec.js` and copy the code from https://gist.github.com/vvscode/bafbddadf455ac52e8149bc36b8c7c48 into it.
 The only JavaScript file Jasmine should look at is your original JavaScript file.
 (You don't have to test your jQuery scripts in this exercise.)